tweetstockr/tweetstockr-old/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `klassroom:development`.
+* In GitHub, send a pull request to `Tweetstockr:development`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the test suite to ensure tests are still passing.